drupal/drupal/core/tests/README.md

 * To run a11y tests for the default theme only.
   `yarn test:nightwatch --tag a11y:default`
 * To run an a11y test for a custom theme used as the default theme.
-  `yarn test:nightwatch --tag a11y:default --defaultTheme bartik`
+  `yarn test:nightwatch --tag a11y:default --defaultTheme olivero`
 * To run an a11y test for a custom admin theme.
-  `yarn test:nightwatch --tag a11y:admin --adminTheme seven`
+  `yarn test:nightwatch --tag a11y:admin --adminTheme claro`

 Nightwatch tests, as well as custom commands, assertions and pages, can be placed in any folder with the pattern